 The 2017 Coastal Master Plan predictions of future coastal land loss and storm surge-based flood risk, even with plan implementation, demonstrate that isolated project investments often provide minimal benefits beyond their immediate footprint or local area.
 Synergistic interactions among projects of different types affecting the same region have been shown to produce greater and more sustainable benefits.
 Moreover, future predictions show the scale of the challenge facing coastal Louisiana and reinforce the need for the master plan process to focus on investments with beneficial effects at the sub-basin to regional scale.

-CPRA held a public solicitation from September 2018 – March 1, 2019 for new project/project concept proposals to be included in the 2023 Coastal Master Plan.
-The solicitation emphasized projects that will continue to provide benefit in the face of sea level rise and subsidence without continued maintenance, those that make a contribution to maintaining estuarine gradients in future decades, and those that provide risk reduction at the community or regional scale.
-Proposals were accepted from any source, including academia, parishes, elected officials, agencies, NGOs, landowners, business/industry, and the general public.
-Projects that meet the screening criteria will be evaluated with updated models for the 2023 Coastal Master Plan.
+CPRA held an initial public solicitation from September 2018 – March 1, 2019 and a second public solicitation from October 2019 – February 14, 2020 for new project concepts to be considered for the 2023 Coastal Master Plan.
+Project concepts were requested that continue to provide benefits in the face of sea level rise and subsidence without continued maintenance, those that contribute to maintaining estuarine gradients in future decades, and those that provide risk reduction at the community or regional scale.
+Project concepts that met the screening criteria will be evaluated with updated models for the 2023 Coastal Master Plan.

 Below is a brief summary of key activities for the 2023 Coastal Master Plan currently underway with input from advisory groups: